 - Clarity.
 This attribute refers to the flaws, many of which are not visible in ordinary circumstances.

 To learn more about which precious metal rings are right for your wedding, contact us online!
-Or, stop by our store in person at 2490 Yonge Street.
-We’re conveniently located on The Yonge-University Subway Line near Yonge and Eglinton.
+Or, stop by our store in person at 2570 Yonge Street.